-This position is for a research technologist, who will be involved in NIH-funded studies that attempt to identify the immune system’s role in socioeconomic disparities in health.
-The technologist will design, conduct, and oversee assessments of immune function in these studies.
-Specific responsibilities include: Participates in design and execution of research lab projects.
-Conducts experimental tests, procedures, and processes and analyzes data.
+Job Summary: The Research Technologist 3 participates in design and execution of research lab projects.
+Conducts experimental tests and procedures and processes and analyzes data.
 Reviews and revises existing research methodologies and may develop new methodologies, mathematical and/or computer models for predicting data.
 May ensure overall lab compliance with all associated rules and regulations.

 Observes experiments, collects, records, summarizes, analyzes and interprets research data.